bodrick/awesome/TOPICS.md

 ## prowlarr

 *   [Luctia/ezarr](https://github.com/Luctia/ezarr) - Ezarr aims to make it as easy as possible to setup an entire Servarr/Jackett/BitTorrent/Usenet/PleX/Jellyfin mediacenter stack using Docker
+*   [TRaSH-Guides/Guides](https://github.com/TRaSH-Guides/Guides) - Here you will find Guides mainly for the Starr Apps (Sonarr/Radarr) and everything related to it.

 ## readarr